Dylanlucas01/esp32-temperature-monitoring/docs/tradeoffs-and-decisions.md

 OpenWeather configuration errors return `503`; request failures return `502`; bad client inputs return `400`.

 The backend logs request flow, validation failures, OpenWeather lookup outcomes, database query counts, and database commit failures.
-Startup logs include whether OpenWeather is configured and a sanitized database URI shape without credentials.
+The database URI helper intentionally returns a sanitized URI shape without credentials when used.

 Tradeoff: The responses are simple and useful for firmware, and the logs provide useful operational breadcrumbs.
 Error handling is still route-local rather than centralized, and the log format is conventional text rather than full JSON structured logging.